mokhiya/mokhiya/README.md

 - holder of an overall 7.0 IELTS certificate;
 - Chief editor in grantgo.uz web-site (since 2021)

-I have published up to 10 papers since my bachelor's study yeras.
+I have published up to 10 papers since my bachelor's study years.
 You can find out about them on my researchgate page (have been adding them one-by-one)